-Figure 9-<ANA> Higher Layer Destination Address subfield format for UDP/IPv6
+Figure 9-bc6 Higher Layer Destination Address subfield format for UDP/IPv6

-If the higher layer protocol is UDP/hostname, the format of the Higher Layer Destination Address subfield format is shown in the Figure 9-<ANA> (Higher Layer Destination Address subfield format for UDP/hostname).
+If the higher layer protocol is UDP/hostname, the format of the Higher Layer Destination Address subfield format is shown in the Figure 9-bc7 (Higher Layer Destination Address subfield format for UDP/hostname).
 The Hostname Length subfield indicates the length of the Hostname subfield.
 The Hostname subfield is the hostname in UTF-8.
 The Destinatin UDP Port subfield is encoded in little endian.